harvard-dce/zoom-recording-ingester/README.md

 This project uses the `invoke` python library to provide a simple task cli.
 Run `invoke -l` to see a list of available commands.
 The descriptions below are listed in the likely order you would run them and/or their importance.

-##### `invoke create-code-bucket`

-Must be run once per setup.
-Will create an s3 bucket to which the packaged lambda code will be uploaded.
-Does nothing if the bucket already exists.
-The name of the bucket comes from `LAMBDA_CODE_BUCKET` in `.env`.
-Packaged function zip files are **not** namespaced, so beware using the same code bucket for multiple ingester stacks.

 ##### `invoke stack.create`